PierreYvesMal/MA-IoT/README.md

 pip3 install -r requirements.txt
 python3 sub.py iotmalengre my-subscription 192.168.1.160:5000

 **********************
 ABOUT
 **********************

 //Raspberry is unusable
 While trying to implement the sub to raspberry, missing package led to broken package.
+Tried to install everything on a raspbian VM but couldn't make it.